telerik/ajax-docs/api/server/Telerik.Web.UI/MonthYearPopupButton.md

 Gets or sets the border width of the Web server control.

+###  CssClass `String`

+Gets or sets the Cascading Style Sheet (CSS) class rendered by the Web
+            server control on the client.

+###  CssClass `String`

+Gets or sets the Cascading Style Sheet (CSS) class rendered by the Web
+            server control on the client.

 ###  Enabled `Boolean`

 Gets or sets a value indicating whether the Web server control is enabled.

+###  EnableTheming `Boolean`

+Gets or sets a value indicating whether themes apply to this control.

 ###  EnableViewState `Boolean`